 What does a home buyer drainage survey involve?

-Our field of UK-wide engineers are equipped with specialist cameras, enabling them to get a full picture of the condition of the system – both the tank itself but also any pipework that can be accessed.
-It’s really important that the tank is emptied at the same time as your home buyer drainage survey, because this means that our engineer can get a really detailed look at the walls of the tank.
+Firstly, it’s really important that the tank is emptied at the same time as your home buyer drainage survey, because this means that our engineer can get a really detailed look at the walls of the tank.
 Are there any breaks or fractures in the walls?
 Or any tree roots growing through?

 In addition, emptying the tank means that our engineer can observe whether any waste water is re-entering the tank from any soakaway system in place.
 This can sometimes be a sign that the soakaway has failed or is damaged.
-A camera can be pushed through the pipe to check exactly what’s going on.

 It’s also vital to know if what is in the ground is compliant with any applicable regulations.
 There are regulation changes ahead (you can download our Quick and Easy Guide to Septic Tank Regulations here) which might require the drainage system at the property to be upgraded – this can be a very costly surprise if you’ve been unaware of it before buying the property.